NordGus/shrtnr/README.md

 - Read a lot and learn about Domain-Driven Design, Hexagonal Architecture and Software Architecture in General.

+- Learn how to document logic behavior with flow charts and add them to my docs

 - Plan the next application to continue growing the ROM Stack.

 ---